Undergraduate Institution and Major:

 Lebanon Valley College, B.S. in Neuroscience, Biochemistry and Molecular Biology – Summa Cum Laude

 Yasushi Nakagawa, MD, PhD, Department of Neuroscience

-My research explores thalamus-cortex interactions during development with the goal of understanding the regulation of cortical neural stem cells.
+My research explores thalamus-cortex interactions during development with the goal of understanding the regulation of cortical neural stem cells and microglia.
 I use mouse models which alter thalamocortical connections and investigate changes in neural stem cell division and neuro-immune interactions during embryonic and postnatal development in mice.
 I am developing a model to investigate microglial maturation and thereby the regulation of neurogenesis.